-Dog friendly attractions: Things to see and do in Devon with your pet pooch
+Dog friendly attractions: Things to do in Devon with your pooch

 If you are on holiday with your pet then you want to include your pooch in as many dog friendly attractions as you can.
 Fortunately there are plenty of dog-friendly attractions and walks in the area surrounding Oakdown, which means that both you and your pet with enjoy a memorable and fun holiday.